 The rice and chicken work perfectly with the rich and delicious onion flavor.
 It’s a win for me.
 The whole family can eat it and the whole family likes it!
 The leftovers heat up well for another meal, or lunches later in the week.

 I like to serve my French Onion Chicken Casserole with roasted asparagus or broccoli to add color and make it a complete meal.
 And, if you’d like another French Onion inspired recipe, check out my Roasted French Onion Potatoes.
-Or, go for my classic and delicious Low Calorie French Onion Soup.

 - 1 lb boneless skinless chicken breasts (cut into 4 fillets)